s-celles/xc8-wrapper/docs/getting-started.md

 **"Compilation failed"**
 - Check your C code for syntax errors
-- Use `--verbose` to see detailed error messages
+- Use `-v` to see detailed error messages
 - Ensure proper configuration bits for your target MCU

 **"CPU not supported"**